benbalter/benbalter.github.com/_posts/2015-09-13-github-pages-edit-button.md

 ---
-title: How to add an "improve this content" button to your GitHub Pages site
+title: 'How to add an "improve this content" button to your GitHub Pages site'
-description: If you host your site on GitHub or GitHub Pages, an edit button (and thus encouraging collaboration around your content) is simply a matter of linking to an easily predictable URL.
+description: 'If you host your site on GitHub or GitHub Pages, an edit button (and thus encouraging collaboration around your content) is simply a matter of linking to an easily predictable URL.'
 ---

 At the bottom of this page (and every other page on the site), you'll notice a subtle plea to help improve the page's content.
 That edit button is no dark magic.
 If you host your site on GitHub or GitHub Pages, collaborative content is simply a matter of linking to an easily predictable URL.